The Lost Pearl--Another S.B. Middlebrook Short Story

 Night of "The Cat"

-More than sixteen years had passed since the last time she had seen that cat.
+More than 16 years had passed since the last time she had seen that cat.
 It was on a night when sweat was dampening her bed sheets.
 That night, a movement at the window closest to her bed had awakened ten-year-old Eva Peal.
 It was the cat settling himself, uneasily, on the windowsill.
 He'd found a comfortable place to be, a comfortable distance from the room's occupants and an instant exit--if needed.
 His green-gray eyes were staring, questioning, uncertain about his chances.
-He seemed uncertain.
-As though trying to make up his mind.
+He seemed to be trying to make up his mind.
 Should he continue his quest, or just give up on his dream of one day being loved and adored by the children who lived in the house.

-It was the fourth week in a row twenty-six year-old Eva Pearl had been haunted by memories of the cat.
+It was the fourth week in a row that 26 year-old Eva Pearl had been haunted by memories of the cat.
 Today she wanted to understand what her mind wouldn't let go of this episode from her childhood.
 She decided to find a place in Frank's spacious and luxurious condo where she could be alone.
 In the quiet, she'd allow the cat to take her back to the last night he'd sat and watched her and her sisters sleep.

 The recurring memory was from the first night they had ever slept in the new house.
 Their father had finally made good on his promise to build a new home for his family, to replace the shack they'd lived in, happily, for years.
 The new house was modern, with three bedroom suites--a complete bath in each bedroom.